 This unit involves an investigation of how the ancient world has been represented.
-In Session 1 of Year 11 or 12, students study Egypt and the Battle of Kadesh.
-In Session 3, students will explore the unification of Ancient China.
+In Session 1 of Year 11 or 12, students study Ancient China focusing on Cao and the Fall of the Han Dynasty and the three Kingdom's period.
 This involves an exploration of the remaining sources and how they have been interpreted.
 This unit focuses on issues relevant to the investigation of the ancient world and builds on the historical skills developed in the Foundation to Year 10 curriculum to develop an introduction to historiography.

 Students will study at least TWO issues related to evidence including the authentication, preservation, ownership and/or display of material from the ancient world.
 Students also study how evidence has been used in interpretations and representations of ONE ancient site, event or change, individual or group through to modern times.